Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Experiments and Analysis

-Figure \ref{fig:visual3} depicts the detection results of $(\mathbf{A}_t\mathbf{C})^T$ for different $\alpha$ values.
-The plots correspond to the mean power in dB over the 186 spectral bands.
-As can be seen, Strategy two detects all the targets with little false alarms until $\alpha \leq0.1$ when a lot of false alarms appear. \\ \\ It is clear from the results of 2) and the preceding experiment, that the value of the fill-fraction impacts the performance substantially: \\ For Strategy two, this is due to the relaxation of the $l_{2,0}$ norm to $l_{2,1}$ norm for the $(\mathbf{A}_t\mathbf{C})^T$ term.
-Instead of counting the number of non-zero terms in $(\mathbf{A}_t\mathbf{C})^T$, the magnitudes of these non-zero terms play a role too in the relaxed version.
+It is clear from the results of 2) and the preceding experiment that the value of the target fill-fraction impacts the performance substantially. \\ For Strategy two, this is due to the relaxation of the $l_{2,0}$ norm to $l_{2,1}$ norm for the $\left(\mathbf{A}_t\, \mathbf{C}\right)^T$ term.
+Instead of counting the number of nonzero terms in $\left(\mathbf{A}_t\mathbf{C}\right)^T$, the magnitudes of these nonzero terms play a role too in the relaxed version.
 When the magnitudes of the target signals are small (for small $\alpha$), the penalty cost suffered is less.
-It follows that there is room for non-target signals to appear or even take over in the $(\mathbf{A}_t\mathbf{C})^T$ matrix, resulting in high false alarms and high miss rates. \\ For Strategy one, this is not only due to the relaxation of the $l_{2,0}$ norm to $l_{2,1}$ norm for the $(\mathbf{A}_t\mathbf{C})^T$, but also could be due to the approximation in solving the $l_0$ problem of $\boldsymbol{\theta}$ and $\boldsymbol{\gamma}$ in the SRBBH detector in \eqref{SRBBH} (here the greedy method we used).
-For example, in Figure \ref{fig:detec1} for $\alpha\leq0.1$, the green curve has a lower AUC value than that of the red curve (the ideal one).
+It follows that there is room for nontarget signals to appear or even take over in the $\left(\mathbf{A}_t\, \mathbf{C}\right)^T$ matrix, resulting in high false alarms and high miss rates. \\ For Strategy one, this is not only due to the relaxation of the $l_{2,0}$ norm to $l_{2,1}$ norm for the $\left(\mathbf{A}_t\, \mathbf{C}\right)^T$ term, but also could be due to the approximation in solving the $l_0$ problem of $\boldsymbol{\theta}$ and $\boldsymbol{\gamma}$ in the SRBBH detector in \eqref{SRBBH} (here, the greedy method was used).
+For example, in Fig. \ref{fig:detec1}, for $\alpha\leq0.1$, the green curve has a lower AUC value than that of the red curve (the ideal one).
 This is mainly because of the $l_{2,1}$ relaxation in problem \eqref{eq:convex_model}.
-But we can also notice how the detection of the red curve starts to decrease when $\alpha\leq0.1$ and degenerates to the blue curve for very small $\alpha$.
-This could be because of the $l_0$ approximation in solving $\boldsymbol{\theta}$ and $\boldsymbol{\gamma}$ in the SRBBH detector in \eqref{SRBBH}.
+However, we can also notice how the detection of the red curve starts to decrease when $\alpha\leq0.1$ and degenerates to the blue curve for very small $\alpha$.
+This could be because of the $l_0$ approximation in solving $\boldsymbol{\theta}$ and $\boldsymbol{\gamma}$ in the SRBBH detector in \eqref{SRBBH}. \\